-‘Young And The Restless’ Casting Scoop: Greg Rikaart Back In Y&R
+‘Young And The Restless’ Casting Scoop: Greg Rikaart Back In ‘Y&R’

 — Young and Restless (@YandR_CBS) July 11, 2017

-While insiders reveal the news about Rikaart’s extended time with the Young and the Restless, there has been no official confirmation from the network.
-The scoop made no mention of how long Rikaart is going to stay in the Young and the Restless either.
-Rikaart himself did not say anything about this rumor yet, even his social media accounts make no mention of his return to the Young and the Restless.
+While insiders reveal the news about Rikaart’s extended time with The Young and the Restless, there has been no official confirmation from the network.
+The scoop made no mention of how long Rikaart is going to stay in The Young and the Restless, either.
+Rikaart himself did not say anything about this rumor yet, even his social media accounts make no mention of his return to The Young and the Restless.

 Daytime's #1 drama #YR is renewed for three more years! ????
 See the full #CBSDaytime lineup: https://t.co/OhHIXnJuxl pic.twitter.com/VMTwdo4BRx